Ayms/torrent-live/README.md

 	Download http://www.peersm.com/torrent-live.zip

-	Create for example a torrent directory and unzip torrent-live.zip
+	Create for example a 'torrent' directory and unzip torrent-live.zip

 To use it: